Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the current context, the Hanoi Convention is a timely and necessary step towards a safer digital future.
 It is not only a legal document but also a symbol of global solidarity in protecting the integrity of cyberspace for all.

-The signing ceremony of the Hanoi Convention will take place from October 25-26 with the theme “Combating Cybercrime - Sharing Responsibility - Looking to the Future”.
-What do you think about the message of the theme, especially in the context of the world facing new challenges from artificial intelligence and digital technology?
+The Hanoi Convention signing ceremony will take place from October 25-26 with the theme "Combating Cybercrime - Sharing Responsibility - Towards the Future".
+How do you view the message of this theme, especially in the context of the world facing new challenges from artificial intelligence and digital technology?

-The theme “Fighting Cybercrime – Sharing Responsibility – Looking Towards the Future” proposed by Vietnam for the Hanoi Convention Signing Ceremony is both global and has profound practical significance.
+The theme "Combating Cybercrime – Sharing Responsibility – Towards the Future," proposed by Vietnam for the signing ceremony of the Hanoi Convention, is both global in scope and has profound practical significance.

-Hanoi Convention: Vietnam's growing leadership role in digital governance and strong commitment to multilateralism
+Hanoi Convention: Vietnam's growing leadership role in digital governance and strong commitment to multilateralism.

-In addition, the Hanoi Convention, as a UN treaty, further strengthens the two countries' shared commitment to respecting international law, promoting a safe and inclusive digital environment, and supporting multilateral mechanisms to address global challenges.
+Furthermore, the Hanoi Convention, as a UN treaty, further strengthens the two countries' shared commitment to respecting international law, promoting a safe and inclusive digital environment, and supporting multilateral mechanisms to address global challenges.

-Source: https://baoquocte.vn/cong-uoc-ha-noi-khang-dinh-vai-tro-lanh-dao-cua-viet-nam-trong-quan-tri-so-va-cam-ket-manh-me-voi-chu-nghiem-da-phuong-331897.html
+Source: https://baoquocte.vn/cong-uoc-ha-noi-khang-dinh-vai-role-lanh-dao-cua-viet-nam-trong-quan-tri-so-va-cam-ket-manh-me-voi-chu-nghia-da-phuong-331897.html

 Comment (0)